The Far Pavilions

-The Far Pavilions is an epic novel of British-Indian history by M. M. Kaye, published in 1978, which tells the story of an English officer during the British Raj.
+The Far Pavilions is an epic novel of British-Indian history by M. M. Kaye, published in 1978, which tells the story of a British officer during the British Raj.
 There are many parallels between this novel and Rudyard Kipling's Kim that was published in 1900: the settings, the young English boy raised as a native by an Indian surrogate mother, "the Great Game" as it was played by the British Empire and Imperial Russia.
 The novel, rooted deeply in the romantic epics of the 19th century, has been hailed as a masterpiece of storytelling.
 It is based partly on biographical writings by the author's grandfather, as well as her knowledge of and childhood experiences in India.
 It has sold millions of copies, caused travel agents to create tours that visited the locations in the book, and inspired a television adaptation and a musical play.

 Plot summary

-Ashton Pelham-Martyn (Ash) is the son of a British botanist travelling through India; he is born on the road shortly before the Sepoy uprising of 1857.
+Ashton Pelham-Martyn (Ash) is the son of a British botanist travelling through India; he is born on the road, in 1852.
 His mother dies from childbed fever shortly after his birth, and his father dies of cholera a few years later.
 He is entrusted to his Hindu ayah (nanny) Sita to be brought to his English relatives in the city of Mardan.
-After discovering that all English feringhis have been killed during the uprising, Sita adopts the dark-skinned Ash and takes him in search of safety.
+After discovering that all British feringhis have been killed during the Sepoy uprising of 1857, Sita adopts the dark-skinned Ash and takes him in search of safety.

 They eventually find refuge in the kingdom of Gulkote where Ashton, now going by the name Ashok, forgets his English parentage and grows up as a native Indian boy.
 While working as a servant for Lalji, the young yuveraj (crown prince) of Gulkote, Ashton befriends the neglected princess Anjuli, in addition to the master of stables, Koda Dad, and his son Zarin.
 At the age of 11, Ashton uncovers a murderous conspiracy against Lalji and learns he himself will be killed for interfering with the plot.
-Promising Anjuli he will return for her one day, he and Sita escape the palace with assistance from friends Sita and Ashok have made within the palace over the years, and flee from Gulkote.
+Promising Anjuli he will return for her one day, he and Sita escape the palace with assistance from friends whom Sita and Ashton have made within the palace over the years, and they flee from Gulkote.
 The ailing Sita dies en route, but not before revealing to Ash his true parentage and entrusting him with the letters and money his father gave her before his death.

-Ashok makes his way to the military division Sita instructed him about, and they recognise him; now known by his English name, Ashton is turned over to English authorities and sent to England for a formal education and military training.
+Ashton makes his way to the military division Sita instructed him about, and they recognise him; now known by his English name, Ashton is turned over to British authorities and sent to England for a formal education and military training.
 At age 19, Ashton returns to India as an officer in the Corps of Guides with Zarin on the Northern Frontier.
-He quickly finds that his sense of place is torn between his newfound status as Ashton, an English "sahib", and Ashok, the native Indian boy he once believed he was.
+He quickly finds that his sense of place is torn between his newfound status as Ashton, a British "sahib", and Ashok, the native Indian boy he once believed he was.